 Anyone who has a cough with the following symptoms should see a doctor as soon as possible:

-- coughing up blood or rust-colored phlegm
+- blood or rust colored mucus or phlegm

 - shortness of breath